 FYI – This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Why This Is The Best Bacon Dog Treats Recipe
+Why This Is The Best Bacon Dog Treat Recipe

-- Peanut Butter – Creamy, natural, and unsweetened.
+- Peanut Butter – Adds flavor and healthy fat.

 Ingredient Notes and Substitutions

-When you make this dog treats recipe, there are a few things to keep in mind:
+When you make this bacon dog treats recipe, there are a few things to keep in mind:

 Do not use peanut butter that contains xylitol.
 It is a sweetener toxic to dogs.

-You can substitute almond butter or SunButter (sunflower seed butter) for the peanut butter.
+You can substitute peanut butter with almond butter or sunflower seed butter.
 Just make sure it does not contain xylitol.

-You can substitute all purpose flour or a 50-50 combination of all-purpose and whole wheat flour for the oat flour.
-The amount will have to be adjusted since those flours will cause the dough to have a different consistency.
-It will take less of those flours than almond flour.
-Start with 1/2 cup and only add more if the dough is too wet or sticky.
+You can substitute all-purpose flour or a 50-50 combination of all-purpose and whole wheat flour for the oat flour.
 Because whole wheat flour is denser, it’s not a good substitute to use by itself.

 Equipment Needed